Geothermal HVAC

 Ground Loop

-The Ground Loop is the most important element to a geothermal system’s efficiency and longevity.
-It is made up of pipes that can be drilled or slit in the yard to connect to your home’s heat pumps.
-The piping is filled with a water-based solution and then circulated to absorb or distribute heat based on the needs of your home.
-The temperature of the ground is constant four to six feet below the surface, which makes it a natural energy source for geothermal systems.
+The Ground Loop is the main element to a geothermal system’s effectiveness and longevity.
+It consists of pipes that are either trenched or drilled in the backyard, and then connected to the heat pump in your home.
+The pipes will be filled with water-based solution and circulated to absorb or distribute heat depending on the requirements of your home.
+The ground’s temperature is relatively constant four to six feet below the surface, making it a natural energy source for a geothermal system.

 Vertical Loop